 Be yourself.
 Be genuine.
 And share your passion.

 About the Author: Henneke is an irreverent copywriter and marketer on a mission to stamp out gobbledygook.
-She’s a regular contributor to Boost Blog Traffic, KISSmetrics and Copyblogger.
+She’s a regular contributor to Smart Blogger, KISSmetrics and Copyblogger.
 Get more blogging tips and learn how to write fascinating content at Enchanting Marketing.